-The Farmscape Ecology Program Staff is comprised of three researchers who co-coordinate the program, a technician, seasonal interns, and a field assistant dog (Delia), and various hearty volunteers and helpers.
+The Farmscape Ecology Program Staff is comprised of six co-workers, together with seasonal interns, a field assistant dog (Delia), and various hearty volunteers and helpers.

 As part of Hawthorne Valley, we are also stewarded by the Hawthorne Valley Association Board of Trustees.